MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/global-parameters-how-to-guide.md

 ## `--query` global parameter

 There are times the output console may display extensive amounts of information that you may want to filter through.
 To do so, you can use the `--query` global parameter to execute a [JMESPath query](http://jmespath.org) on the results of commands.
-JMESPath is a query language for JSON, which gives you the ability to select and modify data from the CLI output.
+JMESPath is a query language for JSON, which gives you the ability to select and modify data from the Azure CLI output.

 Most commands in Azure CLI support the `--query` parameter.
 To learn more about querying your command output, see [How to query Azure CLI command output using a JMESPath query](../docs-ref-conceptual/query-azure-cli.md)